A Place to Start

 • Polluted air and water

-• Proximity to major electrical wiring, or living close to power plants
+• Proximity to major electrical wiring, or living close to power

 • Stress-causing situations

 Source: Tierra, Lesley.
 The Herbs of Life.
 Freedom, California:

 Take advantage of summer’s bounty with a delicious pesto that’s

 made with a variety of herbs.
 This pesto will keep in the freezer